ENQUIRE NOW

 Assistant Head of Early Years

 Inclusive language acknowledges diversity, conveys respect to all people, is sensitive to individual differences and promotes equal opportunities.
 In its broadest sense, "inclusion" ensures that everyone has a sense of belonging.
-Huili Nursery Hangzhou is a community, a small village of people helping to raise our children, so they grow into the best possible version of themselves.
+Hiba Academy Hangzhou is a community, a small village of people helping to raise our children, so they grow into the best possible version of themselves.
 As a small village, how can we ensure that children have a positive sense of self and belonging in the world?

 Each day that we walk through the school doors, safeguarding is at the top of our agenda; no matter our job role, keeping each other and the children in our care safe and protected from any harm is our shared responsibility and top priority.
 Our teachers take time and extra consideration when planning our learning environments to ensure that every child has a space to feel included, safe, secure and happy in their "home from home".
 Children's voices must be heard and accepted as unique individuals.
 Only when children have a positive sense of self and their levels of wellbeing are high are they fully able to involve and engage themselves with deep levels of learning.